ADGEfficiency/adgefficiency.github.io/_posts/2017-01-26-renewables-confusion-renewable-versus-clean.md

 ---
-title: 'How clean and renewable are wind and solar?'
+title: 'How Clean and Renewable are Wind and Solar?'
 date: 2017-01-26
 author: Adam Green
 categories: